ATKKepa/devmood-dj/README.md

 - The backend uses **client credentials flow** for Spotify, so it does **not** access user-specific data, only public playlists.
 - Playlist suggestions are based on search queries that take into account both mood and weather.
 The mapping from weather to buckets (`Clear`, `Rain`, `Clouds`) is intentionally simple.
 - Fallback playlists ensure the app remains usable even if Spotify or OpenWeather are down or rate-limited.
+- When you deploy the backend, copy (or upload) the latest `backend/index.mjs` into your AWS Lambda function code — the handler is a single file, so updating it is just replacing that file in Lambda.

 ---